leoferro/projeto_integrador_2/README.md

 ```

 Este comando iniciará 3 containers: dev_database, dev_backend e dev_frontend.
-O container dev_database mapeia a porta 5432 do host à porta 5432 do container.
+- O container dev_database mapeia a porta 5432 do host à porta 5432 do container.
-O container dev_backend mapeia a porta 8000 do host à porta 8000 do container.
+- O container dev_backend mapeia a porta 8000 do host à porta 8000 do container.
-O container dev_frontend mapeia a porta 3000 do host à porta 3000 do container.
+- O container dev_frontend mapeia a porta 80 do host à porta 3000 do container.

 5. Acesse a API em `http://localhost:8000/`.
-6. Acesse o frontend em `http://localhost:3000/`
+6. Acesse o frontend em `http://localhost`

-## License
+## Licença

 This project is licensed under the [MIT License](LICENSE).